 Activity 2.5 Providing platforms to promote the use of K9 capacities through national and regional competitions

-Activity 3.1 Support to the design of a coordinated Awareness Raising and Communication Strategy
+Activity 3.1.
+Support to the design of a co-ordinated Awareness Raising and Communication Strategy

-Activity 3.2 Support to the implementation of the Awareness Raising and Communication Strategy
+Activity 3.2.
+Support to the implementation of the Awareness Raising and Communication Strategy

 During the communist era, Albania stockpiled massive stocks of arms, ammunition and explosives pursuant to its national security strategy.
 These stockpiles were looted in 1997 once the political and economic crisis led to popular unrest.
 In less than a week, a significant amount of arms, ammunition and explosives transitioned into illegal possession of the civilians.
 Despite the fact that over the last twenty years Albanian law enforcement undertook significant action to address this problem, illicit arms possession and trafficking of SALW, ammunition and explosives has not been prioritised and thus not finalised.
 The problem of illegal possession, misuse and trafficking persists, as noted in several Strategic documents of Albanian authorities, international partners and OSCE assessments.